Andrios17/T1A2---FINAL/README.md

 The names of the blog sample pages were opted to fill out this navigation bar as, in my mind, the titles of these blog posts were interesting and were more likely to draw in perspective readers as opposed to solely using date stamps.

-However, unlike the main navigation bar, I opted to remove this navigation bar for mobile users as it seemed to both takeway from precious screen real estate and it was extremely awkward to inplement.
+However, unlike the main navigation bar, I opted to remove this navigation bar for mobile users as it seemed to both takeway from precious screen real estate and it was extremely awkward to implement.

 ![Image of blog post navigation bar](/docs/blogPostsNav.png)

 ## Design Choices and Wireframes of the portfolio

-### Aesthic of the portfolio
+### Aesthetic of the portfolio

-The aesthic of the portfolio is simple, there are no crazy animations that make images fly or in or scale to crazy sizes.
+The aesthetic of the portfolio is simple, there are no crazy animations that make images fly or in or scale to crazy sizes.

 Everything is displayed where it should be while utilising a futuristic colour pallete that allows key information to easily grab the attention of readers.

 Most if not all information are displayed in what I call "tiles", which layout information nicely and ensure everything has enough room to actually work.

-The combination of dark blue backgrounds for these tiles in combination with bright aqua for key headings, in my mind, achieves this simple/futuristic aesthic.
+The combination of dark blue backgrounds for these tiles in combination with bright aqua for key headings, in my mind, achieves this simple/futuristic aesthetic.

 The choice of providing shadow border backgrounds for all images adds to that futristic feel of the portfolio and provides importance to the images as it is more likely to draw in the users attention.